Looking for a CCPA-compliant quiz maker?

 Quizzes are powerful lead generation tools – and an excellent way to power your marketing funnel.

-If you choose to use our lead generation forms in a Riddle quiz, we will pair each of your lead’s PII with their quiz responses.
+If you choose to use our lead generation forms in a CCPA quiz, we will pair each of your lead’s PII with their quiz responses.

 But here’s the important thing to note about our being CCPA-compliant.